Find a Document

 As part of Metropolitan’s long-term One Water resource strategy, this funding program promotes technical advances to better prepare the region to adapt to future water supply uncertainties.
 Since the program’s initiation, a total of $6.5 million has been awarded to Metropolitan member agencies.
 The program has helped fund more than two dozen technical studies and pilot tests exploring innovative approaches to local water supply development in Southern California.
 Awards have been given to studies in the areas of recycling, groundwater, seawater desalination and stormwater.

 Completed project reports and webinar recordings for the past round of studies are available below.
-Click here for the full list of 2013 funded projects, and for the full list of 2018 funded projects click here.

 City of Anaheim - Regional Assessment of Stormwater Capture, Treatment, and Infiltration for Groundwater Enhancement